smartcontractkit/cre-templates/starter-templates/bring-your-own-data/contracts/README.md

 # Deploying your own Bring Your Own Data contracts

-Instructions on how to deploy your own contracts for use with the Bring Your Own Data template.
+Instructions on how to deploy your own contracts for use with the Bring Your Own Data templates.

 ## Prerequisites